IsThisApple/MAD24_PO4_Team3/README.md

    - Register function for new time users
    - Validation checks to proceed (username and password must exist and must be correct)

-2. **Feature 2: Product Browsing Page** - Jovan (_RecyclerView_)
+2. **Feature 2: Product Browsing Page** - Jovan (RecyclerView)
-   - A plethora of products to choose from in the home page
+   - SQLite database for the products in shopping cart
+   - RecyclerView for products
+   - Foundational layout for each recyclerview

 3. **Feature 3: Product Images** - Fariha (_Multimedia_)
    - Visual depictions of 48 items

 4. **Feature 4: Individual Product Pages** - Jovan (_RecyclerView_) & Fariha (_Multimedia_)
-   - jovan what to say
+   - Linked the Home page and Product page (Jovan)
+   - Add/Subtract feature for the individual product (Jovan)
+   - Foundational layout of Product page (Jovan)
-   - Multiple images per item
+   - Multiple images per item (Fariha)
-   - Left and right arrows to toggle between images of each item
+   - Left and right arrows to toggle between images of each item (Fariha)
-   - Full-screen view
+   - Image Full-screen view (Fariha)

 6. **Feature 5: Chat Function** - Nabihah (_Firebase_)
    - Ability to text store Vendor - as a user